ehsan11100/AdGuard/Hosts-Blocklists.md

 - **Blocklists size.** Using pattern-matching allows you to have a single rule instead of hundreds of `/etc/hosts` entries.
 - **Compatibility.** Your blocklist will be compatible with browser ad blockers, and it will be easier to share rules with a browser filter list.
-- **Extensibility.** For the last decade, Adblock-style syntax has greatly evolved, and I don't see why we can't extend it even more, and provide additional features for network-wide blockers.
+- **Extensibility.** For the last decade, Adblock-style syntax has greatly evolved, and we don't see why we can't extend it even more, and provide additional features for network-wide blockers.

 ## Rules examples